I Spoke to Some Immoral Hackers Who Don't Give a Shit About Your Feelings

 Chances are, you don't understand how to use the internet.
-You think you do, but are you even aware of the scale of it?
+Not really – you think you do, but are you even aware of the scale of it?
 It's fucking massive.
-Unless you are the number-one person in the entire world at understanding the internet, there is always someone who knows more about it than you do.
+Unless you are the #1 person in the entire world at understanding the internet, there is always someone who knows more about it than you do.
 And like the universe, it is constantly expanding.
-It's not like TV, which you've mastered as soon as you've figured out how to record stuff, or radio, where tracking down pirate frequencies represents a glass ceiling for listener expertise.
-If, like me, you don't really understand what the "deep web" is, and you use the internet mainly to flit between the same five sites every day, then you're basically only using a tiny sliver of it.
-In relative terms, it'd be like staring at the same six pixels of an HD TV, in grainy black-and-white, for days on end.
+It's not like TV, which you've basically mastered as soon as you've figured out how to record stuff, or radio, where tracking down pirate frequencies represents a glass ceiling for listener expertise.
+If, like me, you don't really understand what the "deep-web" is, and you use the internet mainly to flit between the same five sites every day, then you're basically only using a tiny sliver of the internet.
+In relative terms, it'd be like only staring at the same six pixels of an HD TV, in grainy black and white, for days on end.

-Typing the above paragraph gave me a panic attack, so I decided to get in touch with some members of the hacking forum Basehack to try and understand the murky seabed of the deep web a little better.
-The guys I got in touch with—Stain, Stacks, BreShiE, and TFC (the Fail Collective)—mostly describe themselves as black-hat hackers, a.k.a. unethical hackers who operate under a very loose moral code.
-They spend their time outsmarting and blackmailing large businesses and, with enough dedication, can apparently make up to hundreds of thousands of dollars a year.
-They all said that hacking charity or altruistic sites was a no-no, and agreed that people or businesses being stupid was often their main incentive for breaking their way through firewalls.
+Typing the above paragraph gave me a panic attack, so I decided to get in touch with some members of Basehack – a hacking forum – to try to understand the murky seabed of the deep-internet a little better.
+The guys I got in touch with – Stain, Stacks, BreShiE and TFC (The Fail Collective) – mostly class themselves as black-hat hackers, AKA unethical hackers who operate under a very loose moral code.
+They spend their time outsmarting and blackmailing large businesses and, with enough dedication, can apparently make up to hundreds of thousands of pounds a year.
+They all said that hacking charity or altruistic sites was a no-no, and agreed that people or businesses being stupid was often their main incentive for breaking their way through their firewalls.

 Stain told me, "When you have no real regard for your actions, with no real regard for anyone else or their feelings, the world opens itself to you happily."
 Which seemed a little callous, but depressingly true.
-Stain also explained that there are a million ways to make money as a black hat, with the most widely used technique being carding, where you steal someone's credit card information and use their details to order stuff online.
+Continuing, Stain explained that there are a million ways to make money as a black-hat, with the most widely used technique being carding, where you steal someone's credit card information and use their details to order stuff online.

 A friendly message from the Basehack team.